RonZhang724/NetworkSecurity/Lab3/Lab 3.md

 9. The CVSSV@ score of the exploit is 10 because it allows user to execute arbitrary code via authorization header in an HTTP request.
 This is really critical therefore it is assigned a score of 10 and should be fixed immediately

-10. classndmeterpreter
+10. victimbox/class

 11. C:\Program Files

-12. ?
+12. ?  `systeminfo` 6.1.7601 Service Pack 1 Build 7601

 13. ?
-Not sure which one of the followinf command we are looking for
+Not sure which one of the following process we are looking for

     ```
      PID   PPID  Name               Arch  Session  User             Path